sanjeevkomma/Message_Broker/Kafka/README.md

 * Consumer should subscribe to Topic
 * Producer will send data / message to Broker
 * Consumer is single threaded
-* Offset number is different for different partition
-* Offset is unique Id to
+* Offset = unique id of the record in the partition
 * Producer
 * Consumer
 * Schema